f5devcentral/f5-agility-labs-xc/docs/class1/lab4.rst

    ``/headers/?username=<script>window.open(%27hello%20world%27);</script>``

 #.
 Retrieve the "support ID" that is displayed.
+Copy the value into your clipboard (i.e. highlight support ID in Chrome and select "Copy" / Ctrl-C).

 #.
-From the F5 Distributed Cloud Console navigate to Web App & API Protection > Apps & APIs > Security events .
+From the F5 Distributed Cloud Console navigate to Web App & API Protection > Apps & APIs > Security.

-#. select the "global" Load Balancer at the bottom of the screen, and select the "Security Events" tab.
+#.
+Select the "global" Load Balancer at the bottom of the screen, and select the "Security Events" tab.

 #.
 Click on "Refresh" (on the page) until you see a request that matches the time of your most recent request.